adap/flower/baselines/fedmeta/README.md

 ## Running the Experiments

-**Download Dataset** Go [LEAF: A Benchmark for Federated Settings](https://github.com/TalwalkarLab/leaf) and Use the command below!
+**Download Dataset:** Go [LEAF: A Benchmark for Federated Settings](https://github.com/TalwalkarLab/leaf) and Use the command below!
 You can download dataset (FEMNIST and SHAKESPEARE).
 ```bash
 # clone LEAF repo
 git clone https://github.com/TalwalkarLab/leaf.git